sylvain-faure/cromosim/doc/source/example_micro.rst

 ===============================

 In the two following models, individuals are seen as spherical particles.
 They move at a desired velocity to reach a goal (typically a door).
-Doing nothing more would lead to many overlaps between individuals hence the two families of models below can prevent these overlaps through two different approaches.
-For the Social Force models some forces are added to act against overlaps, and for the Granular model the velocities are projected into a permissible velocity space which ensures the absence of overlaps.
+Doing nothing more would lead to many overlaps between individuals.
+Hence the two families of models below can prevent these overlaps through two different approaches.
+For the Social Force models, and, for some forces are added to act against overlaps, and for the Granular model the velocities are projected into a permissible velocity space which ensures the absence of overlaps.

-The domain used for both models is obtained in using the following background
+The domain used for both models is obtained by using the following background
 image:

 .. raw:: html